dkarthe/webjeda-blog/_posts/2016-03-26-jekyll-subscribe-option-feedburner.md

 <h3>Tips</h3>
 <p>If the images aer not showing up on your feedburner feed, then you may be using relative URL for your images.
 Use complete URL <strong>http://blog.webjeda/images/some-image.jpg</strong> of the image instead of a relative URL <strong>/images/some-image.jpg</strong>.
 In Jekyll this can be achieved by using <code>site.url</code> or <code>site.baseurl</code> variable.</p>
 </div>

+There are plenty of options to customize your feed.
+First thing I customize is the confirmation email.
+Whenever a user subscribes to your blog using feedburner, he will recieve an email asking to click on confirmation.

+It is important to convince them to click on it.
+In order to do that, edit the email in a compelling fashion so that user knows you have something to offer.

+And also do not forget to include your logo in the email.
+Many a times user may not check his/her email for a while and your email may look un-related if he/she sees it late.
+Human brain is made to recall images faster than text.
+So do not forget to configure the confirmation email so that it includes a logo.

 I hope that helped to configure Feedburner for your blog.
 Now that you know how it works, subscribe to my blog.
 I publish new articles every other week.